queer_scribbling: Pluto. Infrared photo showing a ring of blue against a black background. (pillowfort)

 The week of September 25th to October 2nd [2020]:

-I posted out of order: The We See You White American Theater post about land acknowledgement [link] should’ve gone first, and then the Indigenous Action podcast episode with thoughts on land acknowledgement (and how only doing/focusing on that falls short) [link].
+I posted out of order: The We See You White American Theater post about land acknowledgement [post] should've gone first, and then the Indigenous Action podcast episode with thoughts on land acknowledgement (and how only doing/focusing on that falls short) [post].

 The AUREA Feedback Form will be open until October 10th.